megawubs/trakt-api-wrapper/readme.md

 Currently I'm implementing all kinds of requests.
 It's not hard to do this yourself.

-A request should extend the `AbstractRequest` class and implement the `AbstractRequest::getRequestType()` and `AbstractRequest::getUrl()`.
-To set the response handler use `AbstractRequest::setResponseHandler(new MyHandler())`
-inside the constructor.
-When you do not set the an handler the `DefaultResponseHandler` will be used.
+A request should extend the `AbstractRequest` class and implement the `AbstractRequest::getRequestType()` and `AbstractRequest::getUrl()`. methods To set the response handler use `AbstractRequest::setResponseHandler(new MyHandler())` inside the constructor of the request object.
+When you do not set the a handler the `DefaultResponseHandler` will be used.

 The basics of a `Request` object will look like this.
 ```php